StevenFox96/OperatorOps/README.md

 ## Target Audience

-The target audience for this guide is someone planning to support a production deployment of the **CEO Core** components and wants to understand how everything fits together.
+The target audience for this guide is someone planning to support a deployment of the **CEO Core** components and wants to understand how everything fits together.

 ## Copyright